Mark Pesce: Australia

 In 2003, Pesce moved to Australia, where he continues to live, and became an Australian citizen on 4 February 2011.
 He is an Honorary Lecturer at the University of Sydney and was a judge on The New Inventors, a nationally televised program in Australia.

 In 2006, Pesce founded FutureSt, a Sydney consultancy, serving as an advisory to analytics firm PeopleBrowsr, and The Serval Project.

 In 2008, Pesce began writing an online column for the Australian Broadcasting Corporation's The Drum Opinion.

 More recently Pesce has been designing and coding Plexus, a Web 2.0 address book and social networking tool, and is writing his next book, The Next Billion Seconds.
 His current major project, however, is Light MooresCloud, an ambient device of 52-LEDs which is a lamp with a LAMP-stack; the trademark pays homage to the inexpensive ubiquitous computing engendered by Moore's Law.
 Inspired by the GPIO of a borrowed Raspberry Pi, which he realized allowed web users anywhere on the planet to turn an LED on or off on his machine from their browsers, MooresCloud was brought from concept to prototype by a team in eight weeks.
 Highly configurable, the device has been touted as "illumination as a service".

 From January 2004 through January 2006, Pesce was the senior lecturer in Emerging Media and Interactive Design at the Australian Film Television and Radio School (AFTRS) in Sydney, Australia.
 He now holds an Honorary Appointment at the University of Sydney and has shared some of his lectures online.

 Other teaching

-Pesce began his teaching career in 1996 as a VRML instructor at both the University of California at Santa Cruz and San Francisco State University, where he would later create the school's certificate program in the 3-D Arts.
+Pesce began his teaching career in 1996 as a VRML instructor at both the University of California, Santa Cruz and San Francisco State University, where he would later create the school's certificate program in the 3-D Arts.
 In 1998, Pesce was asked to join the faculty of the University of Southern California, as the founding chair of the Graduate Program in Interactive Media at the USC School of Cinema-Television.